 You can typically apply for an overdraft online or from your banking app.
 You’ll be asked what arranged overdraft limit you’d like and will usually be credit checked.
 If you pass (the credit limit you’re approved for may be lower than what you asked for), you’ll then be able to use your arranged overdraft.

-As we said, before using your overdraft, you should make sure you’re fully aware of how much it’s going to cost you.
-There are different fees to take into account and they can quickly add up to a fairly significant sum.
+Before using your overdraft, you should make sure you’re fully aware of how much it’s going to cost you.

 Is a current account with an overdraft a good idea?